mileneferreira/Rate-Monotonic-Scheduling-with-Aperiodic-Tasks/README.md

-# Rate Monotonic Scheduling (Automatic RM + Aperiodic Tasks)
+Rate Monotonic Scheduling (Automatic RM + Aperiodic Tasks)

 This project implements a system that plays two Super Mario Bros songs using a PWM-driven buzzer on the ESP32.
 It includes button input, interrupts, periodic and aperiodic tasks, custom GPIO and PWM abstractions, and a custom-configurable thread management system.

-Projeto – Sistema de Música com PWM, GPIO e Gerenciamento de Tarefas (ESP32 + ESP-IDF + C++)

-Este projeto implementa um sistema em C++ utilizando ESP-IDF com:
+This project implements a C++ system using:

-Geração de áudio por PWM (buzzer)
+Audio generation via PWM (buzzer)

-Leitura de botões via GPIO com interrupção
+Button reading via GPIO with interruption

-Tarefas periódicas para tocar músicas

-Tarefas aperiódicas acionadas por interrupções

-Infraestrutura própria de configuração de threads e consultas ao estado de tarefas

-Biblioteca de notas musicais com frequência em Hz

-O sistema permite tocar diferentes melodias quando botões são pressionados, utilizando PWM para gerar as frequências correspondentes às notas musicais.

-📁 Organização por Arquivos
+Periodic tasks to play music

+Aperiodic tasks triggered by interruptions

+Proprietary infrastructure for thread configuration and task state queries

+Musical notes library with frequencies in Hz

+The system allows different melodies to be played when buttons are pressed, using PWM to generate the frequencies corresponding to the musical notes.

+📁 File Organization
 1. /main/main.cpp
-Função do arquivo

-Ponto de entrada do aplicativo.
-Configura GPIOs, PWM, tarefas e executa o loop principal.

-Principais elementos

-Tipo Buzzer
+File Function Entry point of the application.
+Configures GPIOs, PWM, tasks, and executes the main loop.

+Main Elements

-using Buzzer = Peripherals::PWM<23, TIMER_0, CHANNEL_0>;
+Buzzer Type: using Buzzer = Peripherals::PWM<23, TIMER_0, CHANNEL_0>; Uses pin 23 for the buzzer's PWM output.

-Usa pino 23 para saída PWM do buzzer.

-Tarefas periódicas para tocar música
-Uma task periodic lê a música atual e envia frequência ao buzzer.

-Ação por botões
+Periodic Tasks for Playing Music: A periodic task reads the current song and sends the frequency to the buzzer.

+Button Action:

-Botão 1 – GPIO 18 → Seleciona música "Regular"
+Button 1 – GPIO 18 → Selects "Regular" music

-Botão 2 – GPIO 19 → Seleciona música "Underworld"
+Button 2 – GPIO 19 → Selects "Underworld" music MusicChoice enum controls which song will be played.

-MusicChoice enum controla qual música será tocada.

-Loop principal apenas mantém o programa ativo:

-while (true) std::this_thread::sleep_for(1s);
+Main Loop only keeps the program active: while (true) std::this_thread::sleep_for(1s);

-2. Biblioteca Music (/inc/music/Song.h)
+2. Music Library (/inc/music/Song.h)
-Função

-Define:
+Function Defines:

-Tipo Song (span de frequências)
+Song type (span of frequencies)

-Conjunto completo de notas musicais de B0 até B7
+Complete set of musical notes from B0 to B7

-Músicas prontas: Regular Theme e Underworld Theme
+Ready-made songs: Regular Theme and Underworld Theme

-Métricas utilizadas

-Notas são representadas em Hz

-Exemplo:
+Metrics Used

+Notes are represented in Hz.

-static constexpr auto A4 = 440_Hz;
+Example: static constexpr auto A4 = 440_Hz;

-Conversão importante
+Important Conversion

-Frequency -> std::chrono::milliseconds
+Frequency -> std::chrono::milliseconds → Determines the note's period to control duration.
-→ Determina o período da nota para controlar duração.

 3. Peripherals
 3.1 GPIO.hpp
-Função

-Abstração de entradas e saídas digitais.

-Principais recursos
+Function Abstraction for digital inputs and outputs.

+Main Features

-GPIO::Output<pin> – simples write HIGH/LOW
+GPIO::Output<pin> – simple write HIGH/LOW

-GPIO::Input<pin, edge, pull> – configuração de:
+GPIO::Input<pin, edge, pull> – configuration of:

-pino
+pin

-borda (RISING / FALLING)
+edge (RISING / FALLING)

 resistor (UP / DOWN)

-Interrupções
+Interrupts

 register_interrupt(isr_handler, arg)

 unregister_interrupt()

-Uso no projeto
+Usage in the Project

-Botão 1 → GPIO 18
+Button 1 → GPIO 18

-Botão 2 → GPIO 19
+Button 2 → GPIO 19

-Ambos configurados com borda de descida (FALLING) e Pull-up.
+Both configured with falling edge (FALLING) and Pull-up.

 3.2 PWM.hpp
-Função

-Gera frequências usando LEDC (hardware PWM do ESP32).
+Function Generates frequencies using LEDC (ESP32's hardware PWM).

-Template PWM<pin, timer, channel>
+Template PWM<pin, timer, channel> Parameters used in the project:

-Parâmetros usados no projeto:

-Recurso	Valor
+Resource	Value
-pino	23
+pin	23
 timer	TIMER_0
-canal	CHANNEL_0
+channel	CHANNEL_0
-frequência base	4000 Hz
+base frequency	4000 Hz
-resolução	8 bits (0–255 duty)
+resolution	8 bits (0–255 duty)
-Principais funções
-start()

-Inicializa canal PWM.

-stop()
+Main Functions

+start(): Initializes PWM channel.

-Desliga PWM (duty = 0).
+stop(): Turns off PWM (duty = 0).

-set_frequency(Frequency freq)

-Altera frequência do timer.

-set_duty(Percentage duty)

-Define razão cíclica (0.0 a 1.0).
+set_frequency(Frequency freq): Changes timer frequency.

+set_duty(Percentage duty): Defines duty cycle (0.0 to 1.0).

 4. Task System

-O projeto implementa um framework próprio para manipulação de tarefas com std::thread + ESP-IDF pthread extensions.
+The project implements its own framework for task manipulation using std::thread + ESP-IDF pthread extensions.

 4.1 task/Config.h & Config.cpp
-Função

-Define parâmetros ao criar threads usando std::thread, mas aplicando configurações do ESP-IDF:
+Function Defines parameters when creating threads using std::thread, but applying ESP-IDF configurations:

-nome da thread
+thread name

-prioridade
+priority

-core destino
+target core

-tamanho de stack
+stack size

-herança de configuração

-Exemplo de uso
+configuration inheritance

+Example Usage

+C++
 Task::Config()
   .with_name("Music Task")
   .with_priority(3)
   .pinned_to_core(0)
   .with_stack_size(8*1024);
 4.2 task/Query.h & Query.cpp
-Função

-Consultar informações da thread atual ou da configuração pthread.
+Function Queries information of the current thread or the pthread configuration.

 this_thread API